MarchandMD/MarchandMD.github.io/2023/_posts/2023-08-26-Git-Rebasing.md

 To illustrate, here are the steps that would remain:

 - Start on the `main` branch on my local machine (with an existing remote repo connected)
-- Decide to do some work, so create a new branch with `git checkout -b <name of new branch>`
+- Create a new branch with `git checkout -b <name of new branch>`
 - Do some work on the new branch
-- git add
+- Git add
-- git commit -m 'some commit message'
+- Git commit -m 'some commit message'

 This is where the workflow deviates to properly use `git rebase`.